September is National Disaster Preparedness Month, and it’s that time of year when photo organizers pose questions such as…

 - Can new photos be automatically uploaded via an app or some other method?

 - What is the cost involved for the size of my digital collection?

 - Can I download my images in full resolution?

 - Can I control the privacy settings for my collection?

 - Do I retain ownership of my images?

 - What organizing and editing features are available?

 - Can I create photo gifts, products, and prints directly from the service?

 Some of my favorite photo storage services include Forever (for photos) and SmugMug (for videos).
 I’ve written about why I’m a huge fan of the Forever photo storage service.
-Since Forever currently does not support storage of video clips, I use SmugMug for that purpose.
-SmugMug offers inexpensive storage for large-size video clips, and offers an app that enables you to upload videos from your device.
+Forever currently does not support storage of video files, I use SmugMug for that purpose.
+SmugMug offers inexpensive storage for large-size video files and offers an app that enables you to upload videos from your device.